mch-fauzy/tic-tac-toe-game/README.md

 # Tic Tac Toe Game

-This is a basic implementation of the Tic Tac Toe game built with React and Chakra UI.
+This is a basic implementation of the Tic Tac Toe game built with React Vite and Chakra UI.
 The game features a simple interface where two players can take turns to play.
 The game will display the winner or a draw when the game ends.

 ## Table of Contents